bluerobotics/bluerobotics.github.io/thrusters/index.md

 The thruster can handle saltwater and sandy environments pretty well, but it does not get along with seaweed.
 Avoid sucking seaweed into the thruster to avoid damage.

 <i class="fa fa-lightbulb-o fa-fw fa-2x blue"></i>
 A slight clicking noise is normal, especially when operated dry.
-It is caused by slight movement of the shaft in the plastic bearings, not by anything contacting.
+It is caused by slight movement of the shaft in the plastic bearings.

 #T100 Thruster Specifications